Michigan Labor Laws Guide

 Child labor laws in Michigan

-Michigan has specific child labor laws under the Youth Employment Standards Act (YESA), which covers all persons under the age of 18, including employees, independent contractors, and performing artists.
+Michigan has specific child labor laws under the Youth Employment Standards Act (YESA), which applies to all individuals under the age of 18, including employees, independent contractors, and performing artists.

-All minors must acquire a work permit, an agreement, or a contract signed by the employer and the chief administrator of the school the minor attends.
+All minors must obtain a work permit, an agreement, or a contract signed by the employer and the chief administrator of the school they attend.
 If the minor changes jobs, they must get a new work permit.
 Additionally, the permit may be revoked due to poor academic performance.

 All minors must have adult supervision at their place of work, especially in occupations that involve cash transactions after sunset or after 8 p.m.

-The legal hours differ for two age categories:
+The legal hours for employing minors in Michigan differ for 2 age categories:

 Labor laws for minors under the age of 16